archetyped/simple-lightbox/readme.txt

 Contributors: Archetyped
 Donate link: http://archetyped.com/tools/simple-lightbox/#donate
-Tags: lightbox, gallery, photography, images, theme, template, style Requires at least: 3.2.1
+Tags: lightbox, gallery, photography, images, theme, template, style Requires at least: 3.3.1
-Tested up to: 3.3
+Tested up to: 3.3.1
 Stable tag: trunk

-A simple, themeable, and customizable Lightbox for Wordpress
+A simple, themeable, and highly customizable Lightbox for Wordpress

 == Description ==

-### BETA NOTES
-The current release is a beta version.
-Please test and [provide feedback on the beta release page](http://archetyped.com/lab/slb-1-6-2-beta/).

-#### Beta 2
-* Optimize: Improved compatibility with PHP 5+

-#### Beta 1
-* Update: Rebuild JS code
-* Fix: Some elements can overlap lightbox
-* Optimize: Improved utility code

-Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website.
+Simple Lightbox is a very simple and highly customizable lightbox that is easy to add to your Wordpress website.
 It also [supports skins](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.

 #### Features
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section (or just click the **Settings** link below the plugin's name when viewing the list of installed plugins)